egeny/fabuloos-website/documentation/api/cmd.md

       description: The other arguments to pass to the method
     return:
       type: "*"
-      description: Return the result of the method or `undefined` if the method doesn't exists
+      description: Return the result of the method or `undefined` if the method doesn’t exists
 ---

 This method allows you to programmatically launch a method.